Alexandra Föderl-Schmid

-Alexandra Föderl-Schmid (born 30 January 1971) is an Austrian journalist and the first female editor of Der Standard.
+Alexandra Föderl-Schmid (born 30 January 1971) is an Austrian journalist and deputy editor-in-chief of Süddeutsche Zeitung.

 Biography

 Born in Haslach an der Mühl, Upper Austria, Föderl-Schmid studied at the University of Salzburg, followed by a doctorate in Communications Studies, also from the University of Salzburg.

 Föderl-Schmid began at Austrian newspaper Der Standard in 1990 and was the newspaper's Germany correspondent and Brussels-based European Union correspondent.

 She served as editor-in-chief of Der Standard from 2007 until 2017.